ILE (Innovative Learning Environments) and e-Learning

 Our older students have individual Google logins and are using this to form connections as good Digital Citizens.
 Having individual logins allows our students to create, share and edit files in real time.
 They have the ability to create Blogs, collaborate, send e-mails, and access their digital world via any device - both at home and at school.
 They are able to personalise their learning and use Apps that will help them with their understanding e.g.Google Voice and Google Talk.
 We are working towards having individual Google logins for our students from Year 3 upwards.

 Students are welcome to bring their own devices from home.
 An agreement will need to be signed.
 Equity issues are addressed by devices being provided by the school.
 If you would like your child to bring their own device, please click below.

-This is a New Zealand online learning resource for Maths.
+- A New Zealand online learning resource for Maths.
 Mathletics helps students enjoy Maths and achieve great results.
 We fund students from Year 2-6 to access this website.
-Your child has 24 hour access to Mathletics.
+Your child has 24-hour access to Mathletics.
 By using their personal username and password your child can access the Mathletics website at www.mathletics.co.nz.
 Our top Mathlete for the week is celebrated and presented with the Mathlete Trophy at school assembly.